 Where can you still find remnants of the Berlin Wall?

-The Berlin Wall was a symbolic division between East and West Berlin during the Cold War.
-While most of it was torn down in 1989, some parts of the wall still exist today as powerful reminders of Germany’s tumultuous past.
-In this article, we will explore where you can find remnants of the Berlin Wall and learn about their historical significance.
+The Berlin wall was Cold war barrier to division between East and West Berlin.
+Although most of it was demolished in 1989, there are still some parts of the wall still existing today as historical symbol of Germany rough past.
+In this article, the reader will discover places where Berlin Wall is still present and gain some information concerning the parts of it.

 1. East Side Gallery